15 Tips to Maintain Healthy, Flexible Joints

 This can be easier said than done as we settle into adult lifestyles, but try your best to keep your body's ideal weight.

 Healthy body weight can ward off issues with your bones, joints, cardiovascular system, mind, and much more.
-In regards to our joints, excess weight can cause problems with the load-bearing joints like the ones in our knees and ankles.
+In regards to our joints, excess weight can cause problems with the load-bearing joints like the ones in our knees and ankles since every pound you decrease from your weight, takes off four pounds of pressure to your joints.

 3. Do Low-Impact Exercise